Barrett-Bothwell/Ball-And-Plate-System/README.md

    \
    a = 5/7gθ

 This equation describes the behavior of the ball for both the respective x and y accelerations in terms of the plate angle θ.

----

-In the next step, these equations will be used to construct the state-space representation of the system.
+These equations will now be used to construct the state-space representation of the system.

 **State Space Representation**